NOTE: Analysis is mixed in with the relation of

 In fact, we can't be sure what Bradley might have remembered of his dream had not Cooper-Dougie followed his vision of Gerard into the bakery.
 Either Cooper-Dougie is entering the dream world, per se, via his following his vision and fulfilling the dream, or we can instead look on this as Cooper-Dougie assisting in the making of the "dream" itself.
 Had he not picked up the pie would Bradley have remembered his dream of the pie in the box?
 That's something to consider and what Lynch/Frost mean by this.
 At 2:23, Bradley seemed confident that he dreamed all night only of killing Cooper-Dougie, and his hatred for him can't wait to enact the act in the physical world.
 But after Cooper-Dougie has picked up the pie (which to us is just a box with an unknown potential), Bradley's "memory" of the dream alters.

-First, Bradley remembers the the Candie cut was healed.
+First, Bradley remembers the Candie cut was healed.

-I have already examined a couple of times elsewhere the above-the-convenience store remark of "This is no accident".
+I have already discussed a couple of times elsewhere the above-the-convenience store remark of "This is no accident".
 In part ten, in relation to Candie having whacked Rodney, I'd written:

 What about all these "accidents"?
 This is another version of the accident theme, and to look at it properly we need to return to what I've written in part nine about the "chroma" world as versus the "formica" world.
 Put together, the dialogue in the room above the convenience store forms this continuous statement, "We have descended from pure air.
 Going up and down.
 Intercourse between the two worlds.
 Light of new discoveries.
 Why not be composed of materials and combinations of atoms?
 This is no accident..."